 Fundamentals of Feeding the Cow webinar series returns in November

-The Nebraska Extension will offer its popular Fundamentals of Feeding the Cow webinar series in November, providing cattle producers with practical tools to understand and meet the nutrient requirements of their herds.
+LINCOLN, Neb. — Nebraska Extension will again offer its popular Fundamentals of Feeding the Cow webinar series this November, providing cattle producers with practical tools to understand and meet the nutrient requirements of their herds.

-“The series gives cattle producers straightforward, real-world strategies for feeding management throughout the year,” said Erin Laborie, Nebraska Extension educator.
-“Participants value the flexibility of a Zoom-based course and the opportunity to apply what they learn directly to their own operations.”

 Sessions will cover: